degville/docs-cloud/en/install-openstack.md

 ### [Glance][charmglance]

-For the Glance, deploy as follows:
+For the Glance image service, deploy as follows:

 ```bash
 juju deploy --to lxd:2 glance